IIIF-Commons/docs-old/tutorial.md

 gulp examples
 ```

-Then, I point my browser to http:\/\/localhost:8080 and should get the javascript alert to ensure that the example demo works.
+Then, I point my browser to [http:\/\/localhost:8080](http://localhost:8080) and should get the javascript alert to ensure that the example demo works.
 Finally, I replace all instances of "ExampleComponent" with the name of my new component called "SvgDraw".
-Make sure the example demo still works after you've made those changes.
+Make sure the example demo still works after I've made those changes.

 ## Step Two: Adding Custom Styles and Images